nbuyer/LibMPVDelphi/README.md

 # LibMPVDelphi
 LibMPV interface for Delphi

-Just a simple delphi/freepascal convertion of libmpv interface.
-Not fully test yet.
+Simple delphi/freepascal convertion of libmpv interface and some helper classes.